For Loop in MATLAB | Beginner-to-Advanced Guide With Examples

 end

 The code snippet above tells MATLAB to display the integer values sequentially within the specified range.
-It is important to distinguish that for loops in MATLAB can also be nested.
+It is important to distinguish that for MATLAB loops in MATLAB can also be nested.
 This means you can include one for loop inside another to perform more complex operations.
 Here’s a simple example:

 for i = 1:3